 And in addition to being a smarter choice for your body, choosing organic can be a healthier option for the environment as well.
 Organic farming can reduce pollution, conserve water, and use less energy overall.

 "They're very high in nutrients," said Rountree.
 "They have a particular type of polysaccharide in them that actually binds to heavy metals and toxins."
 We are inundated with these toxic chemical compounds called organochlorines, Rountree explained.
-Our bodies are doing their best to get rid of them and the sea veggies help bind to these chemicals, which in turn helps our body eliminate them.
-Nori, for example, has been shown to bind to dioxin, an organochlorine.
+Our bodies are doing their best to get rid of them and the sea veggies help bind to these chemicals, which in turn helps our body eliminate them.* Nori, a type of seaweed, has been shown to bind to dioxin, an organochlorine.

 It's also important to note that, because sea veggies are so naturally absorbent, it's essential to opt for organic sea veggies that are grown in a clean, controlled environment.